rbatllet/private-blockchain/docs/API_GUIDE.md

 ## 🔗 Chain Validation Result

 The `ChainValidationResult` class provides detailed information about the blockchain validation status.
-It's returned by the `validateChainDetailed()` method and contains information about the validation status, including any invalid or revoked blocks.
+It's returned by the `validateChainDetailed()` method (which replaces the deprecated `validateChain()`) and contains comprehensive validation status, including any invalid or revoked blocks.

+> **DEPRECATION NOTICE**: The old `validateChain()` method is deprecated and will be removed in a future version.
+Always use `validateChainDetailed()` for complete validation information.

 ### Key Methods